dlt-hub/dlt/docs/website/docs/general-usage/resource.md

     }
 ```

-In the example above we want only 1 level of child tables to be generates (so there are no child
+In the example above we want only 1 level of child tables to be generated (so there are no child
 tables of child tables).
 Typical settings:

 - `max_table_nesting=0` will not generate child tables at all and all nested data will be